Genre: Business & Money

 “A monopoly exists when a company controls the entire market for a specified product or service and when there are significant barriers to entry in that market.”
 Monopolies have a competitive advantage, or moat, that allows them to make sustainable profits year after year.
 The endurance of their advantage is what distinguishes a good monopoly investment from a bad one.

-It is important to note that when companies begin to enter the same market as a monopoly it doesn’t necessarily lead to a decline in market share, due to
+It is important to note that when companies begin to enter the same market as a monopoly, it doesn’t necessarily lead to a decline in market share, due to embedded customer loyalty which often cannot be easily swayed.
+A company intending to capture market share from the monopoly must be able to win on price, service, and product for an extended period of time.

 Many companies do not have the financial strength to last while competing for customer market share.
 Another reason to retain an investment in a monopoly, even when new competitors appear, is the current monopolies ability to rediscover itself as a company.